-In celebration of #elephantday I thought I would share with you an adventure we had when we were just a Wandermust Couple in Sri Lanka!
+If there is one animal I love it is the elephant!
+It was a goal of mine to see both the African and Asian elephant in the wild.
 I had never been on safari, so when I got the opportunity to go to Sri Lanka before our upcoming Africa trip, I couldn’t help but feel like we were getting a warm up.
-An opportunity to test our safari gear, test photography etc. However this was a gross underestimate of how amazing Sri Lanka is!
+An opportunity to test our safari gear, test photography etc but most importantly it was a chance to see Asian elephants in the wild!

 So off we went.
 We had literally been in the park for four minutes when we came across our first elephant.
 He was more than happy to put on a show, showering himself with water right next to our car.
 If I had been worried about not seeing elephants, ten minutes inside the park had dispelled any concerns.
 We must have seen about 50 elephants during our 4 hours in the park.
 My personal favourite was watching a family of elephants heading into a pool of water to cool off in the midday sun.
 I couldn’t have asked for a better shot!